Skip to main content

-Pregnancy can be exciting but can also cause a lot of anxiety, especially if you experience a fever during pregnancy.
-A fever can feel like an extremely scary thing for any expectant parent, especially if they don't know what's causing it.
+Being sick is never fun, but being sick while pregnant, especially if you experience a fever during pregnancy, can cause a lot of anxiety.
+A fever can be extremely scary for any expectant parent, especially if they don't know what's causing it.
 Not only is a fever during pregnancy (or a body temperature over 100.4 degrees Fahrenheit) stressful for the pregnant person but it can also be worrying for their loved ones because a fever can cause a lot of concern for the health of the unborn child as well.
 If an expecting person’s body produces an elevated temperature, especially during the first trimester, that affects the baby in utero as well.

 But what can a pregnant person take for a fever?
 It's a serious question with a serious answer because everything changes once there's a pregnancy involved.
 If you are expecting or have someone in your life who will be welcoming a new bundle of joy soon, we urge you to pay attention to these tips and information on handling fevers while pregnant.